-Following the 1916 uprising and the execution of the martyrs by Jamal Basha on May 6, Omar al-Za’ni was deported to Palestine and did not return until the end of the Ottoman Empire in 1918.
+Following the 1916 uprising and the execution of the martyrs by Jamal Basha on May 6, Omar Zeinni was deported to Palestine and did not return until 1918.
 In Palestine, Omar worked as a teacher.
-When he came back to Beirut, he served as a director at the head of the Islamic College in 1919, and as a music teacher at the Marie Kassab School.
-He then worked as an officer in the primitive court and started his academic studies at Saint-Joseph University.
-His real journey in poetry began with the poem “The Veil” which lasted until his death in 1961.
+Following his return to Beirut in 1919, he served as the director of the Islamic College and as a music teacher at the Marie Kassab School.
+He then worked as an officer in the Primitive Court and started his academic studies at Saint-Joseph University.
+His real journey in poetry began with the poem The Veil, which lasted until his death in 1961.

-Al-Za’ni was famous for his personality.
+Zeinni was famous for his personality.
 He was a poet in every sense of the word.
 His poems are a golden mine for anyone who wants to explore the conditions of Lebanon in his time.
 He used sarcasm and criticism when tackling politicians.

 At the beginning of his artistic career, Zeinni collaborated with Habib Al-Andashli who played the Oud.
 Influenced by popular French poets, Zeinni’s poems were inspired by the conditions of the working class.
 He was also influenced by songs for Sayed Darwish.

 Zeinni criticized the class disparity between rich and poor and called for justice among members of the society.
 He also called for wealthy people not to exploit the poor and for the strong not to exploit the weak.